Make deductions and pay subcontractors

 If you’re not making payments

 If you know you’re not going to make any payments to subcontractors for up to 6 months, you can ask for your scheme to be made ‘inactive’.
-HMRC won’t send you any returns for that period.
+HMRC will not send you any returns for that period.

 You must file a return when you start paying subcontractors again.